GANGANI/toporesolve/README.md

 )
 ```

-Complete code using gpt4o-mini to perform toponym disambiguation on the datasets can be found [here](models/gpt4.py)
+See [gpt-4o-mini.py](gpt-4o-mini.py) for complete code using the gpt4o-mini to perform toponym disambiguation on the gold-standard datasets.

 *Note: Using this API is really fast and efficient.
 Takes seconds to a few minutes for hundreds of data.
 Good for those who want quick results and don't mind the cost.*

 ## Llama2-7B

 This model was developed by Meta.
 It can be accessed via HuggingFace in 2 ways: